What Is the Most Common Risk of Exposure to Bloodborne Pathogens for Healthcare Workers?

 • Safe work practices: No recapping needles, careful sharps disposal, hand hygiene.

-• Vaccination: Especially for Hepatitis B, which is preventable with a vaccine.
+• Vaccination: Especially for Hepatitis B, Hepatitis C, which are preventable with a vaccine.

 • Routine training: Ensuring everyone knows proper procedures.